Sonoma Coast State Park in California

 Crystal Cove

 Orange County’s coastal splendor is on full display at Crystal Cove, set off the Pacific Coast Highway between Laguna Beach and Corona del Mar.
-In addition to having more than 3 miles of beaches popular with surfers, standup paddleboarders, and tide-pool lookie-loos, the park preserves 2,400 acres of backcountry wilderness with trails for hiking and mountain biking through dense forests and across cliffs with ocean vistas.
-Twenty-one rustic cottages are popular options for affordable overnight accommodations—though you’ll want to book way in advance because demand is high and supply extremely limited.
+In addition to having more than 3 miles of beaches popular with surfers, stand-up paddleboarders, and tide-pool lookie-loos, the park preserves 2,400 acres of backcountry wilderness with trails for hiking and mountain biking through dense forests and across cliffs with ocean vistas.

-• More watery wonderlands in the California parks system include Huntington State Beach, a spot beloved by surfers and sunbathers south of Los Angeles; and Emerald Bay, home of a Scandinavian-style castle called Vikingsholm on the shores of Lake Tahoe.
+More watery wonderlands in the California parks system include Huntington State Beach—a spot beloved by surfers and sunbathers south of Los Angeles—and Emerald Bay, home of a Scandinavian-style castle called Vikingsholm on the shores of Lake Tahoe.

 Angel Island

-This 1-square-mile island in San Francisco Bay is perennially overshadowed by its moody southern neighbor, Alcatraz.
-But Angel Island has a history almost as fascinating as that of the former floating prison—and with far fewer tourists and much more natural beauty.
 A military outpost for about a hundred years starting with the Civil War-era construction of Camp Reynolds (which you can still visit today), the island also served as a major immigration station around the beginning of the 20th century.
 Hundreds of thousands of immigrants, mostly from Asia, passed through what some have called the “Ellis Island of the West.”
 During World War II, German and Japanese prisoners of war were held here.
-Despite all these events, Angel Island still looks remarkably unspoiled on hiking trails showcasing native trees, wildflowers, and some of the bay’s most spectacular panoramas.

-Prairie Creek Redwoods State Park
+Best state parks in California: Prairie Creek Redwoods State Park

 Miguel Vieira / Flickr